 The Working Party on Environmental Performance convenes policy-makers from all the OECD member and partner countries.
 The delegates are usually senior representatives from Environment Ministries, as well as representatives from a country’s permanent delegation to the OECD.
 The WPEP reports to the Environment Policy Committee.

-On 30 June 2017, the WPEP welcomed a delegation from Switzerland for their third Environmental Performance Review.
+On 14 February 2018, the WPEP welcomed a delegation from Czech Republic for their third Environmental Performance Review.

 A full day of the WPEP meeting is allocated to the peer examination of a given country.
 The reviewed country delegation is headed by a high level government official, usually the Minister or the Secretary of State, and consists of several members representing the Environment Ministry and other relevant government agencies.
 The reviewing countries take the lead in opening the discussion.
 All countries participate in the debate and can ask questions.
 At the end of the meeting the WPEP approves the Assessment and Recommendations.
 As a result, the Assessment and Recommendations reflect the collective views of OECD members.